-The whole notion of buying at retail and selling wholesale would seem a crazy business model yet that is exactly the scenario which is adding a considerable burden to the already hampered Australian cattle industry.
-In fact it is crippling it.
+The whole notion of buying at retail and selling wholesale would seem like a crazy business model yet.
+That is exactly the scenario that is adding a considerable burden to the already hampered Australian cattle industry.
+In fact, it is crippling it.

 Last week, I had the opportunity to spend 4 great days on a good friend’s former cattle station – 44,000 acres of Queensland country and it was an extremely interesting experience.
 Aside from the overall scale – vast – we also spent time on the next door station too, which came in at a lazy 220,000 acres, the harsh reality of life on the land was very clear.